Raspberry Pi driver for the REXYGEN system

 • classname UnpDrv

-The inputs and outputs of the UniPi v1.1 expansion board can be accessed as shown in Fig. 2.6.
+The inputs and outputs of the Unipi v1.1 expansion board can be accessed as shown in Fig. 2.6.
 The link to a particular IO pin consist of driver name UNP, two underscores __, signal name and number.
-The numbering of terminals on the UniPi expansion board is shown in Fig. 2.7.
+The numbering of terminals on the Unipi expansion board is shown in Fig. 2.7.

-All the input and output flags for the UniPi expansion board are contained in an example project 0122-00_IO_Flags.
+All the input and output flags for the Unipi expansion board are contained in an example project 0122-00_IO_Flags.

 PIC

-Figure 2.6: Input and output flags when using UniPi v1.1
+Figure 2.6: Input and output flags when using Unipi v1.1

 PIC

-Figure 2.7: UniPi v1.1 – numbering of terminals
+Figure 2.7: Unipi v1.1 – numbering of terminals

 2.2.4 Pigeon PLCs